 SNCF’s search eventually led them to Mindsay.
 A conversational bot proved to be the perfect solution to their challenge.
 After working with SNCF to understand their key issues, we built a bot for their mobile app.

 With our chatbot, SNCF can address passengers’ questions about how to navigate within the app and introduce some of its features, significantly improving the app’s usage.
-This, in turn, helped to reduce the volume of users uninstalling the app as well as decreased the number of passengers contacting the support team.
+This, in turn, helps to reduce the volume of users uninstalling the app as well as decreased the number of passengers contacting the support team.

 It didn’t take long for SNCF to see results.
 By helping passengers digitize their discount cards, find travel itineraries, create travel alerts, look up train information, and get answers to their frequently asked questions, the SNCF bot helped reduce the number of incoming support tickets by 50%.